 A Conservation Education Poster / Essay Contest is held yearly.
 The poster contest is divided by grade levels, K-1, 2-3, 4-6, 7-9, 10-12.
 The rules and topic (which is usually the Soil Stewardship topic from NACD) are sent to local districts in the fall with the entries (posters or essays) due in the local SWCD office in the spring.
 The posters are judged on the local, area and state level with the state winners being entered in the national contest.
 The essay contest has the same theme but is conducted in grades 7-12 and is only judged on the local, area and state level.
 The awards on the state level are US Savings Bonds.

 The Commission conducts teacher workshops on Conservation Education in the Classroom at local schools, state subject area conferences, Environmental Education conferences, and other educational meetings and summer workshops.
 These may be in support of the two curriculums we distribute or developed for the needs of the target audience.
 In addition, Education Specialists can assist is scheduling workshops for Project Learning Tree and Project Wet.
 Contact Susan Shedd.

 The Mississippi Envirothon is a hands-on educational environmental competition for students in grades 9-12 who compete as five-member teams.
 They prepare in the areas of soils, aquatics, forestry, wildlife, and a current environmental issue that changes each year.
 They compete on the area level in March to earn the right to compete at the state contest in May.
 The state champions advance to the international Envirothon in the summer as Mississippi's representative.
 The state program is funded by a grant from The Mississippi Department of Environmental Quality.
-Contact Susan Shedd.
+Contact Clay Burns.